top of page

 From RootsMagic, you can select each change from a master comparison log.
 Additionally, RootsMagic will help you find potential duplicate profiles and merge them without leaving the platform.

-Updating your tree will still take time, especially if you have a large tree.
+Updating your tree will take time, especially if you have a large tree.
 However, RootsMagic makes the process more targeted.

 Slow and Steady Improves the Family Tree